Skip to content

 You can add, modify, or remove custom attributes at any time.

+• Mosaic allows deleting custom attributes.
 If an attribute is currently in use (i.e., it contains stored values for users), deleting it will permanently erase all associated data.
 This action is irreversible.
+If using API, passing a value for a deleted attribute won't fail the call.
+Journeys won't fail either but you are advised to update the step configuration to avoid using a deleted attribute.